Kxuan/http-server-scaner/README.md

 HTTP Server Scanner
 =============================
-It will scan the whole ipv4 address space, find out the http server, and display there server name on screen
+It will scan the whole ipv4 address space, find out http servers, and display there http server application name(and version) on screen

 Purpose
 ----